ifperalta/BugTracker/README.md

 # BugTracker

-This project web app is derived from a project management software called Jira.
+This project web app is inpired by a popular project management software called Jira.
 The tool can help keep track of project progress and improve workflow within a development team in task distribution.

 <b>Design Patterns</b><br />
 There are three design patterns we have implemented - <b>Singleton Pattern,  State Pattern and Proxy Pattern</b>